If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 A couple of reasons:

-Firstly, everyone who sends him their receipt is also sending me proof that they’re a buyer.
+Firstly, everyone who sends the owner their receipt is also sending proof that they’re a buyer.

 Additionally, the act of forwarding a receipt becomes a real exchange and their experience with buying, doing and getting something extra will be more fulfilling.

-It makes the bonus more “bonus-es”, if that makes sense.
+It creates more bonuses out of the bonus, if that makes sense.

 Before I Finish Up…

-Pat just wanted to say thanks again to Derek Halpern for sharing his expertise in the SPI Podcast and inspiring me to go in-depth with bonus-giving here in this post.
+Pat just wanted to say thanks again to Derek Halpern for sharing his expertise in the SPI Podcast and inspiring him to go in-depth with bonus-giving here in this post.

 I hope you got something good out of it, and I hope you actually use this information the next time you sell something of your own or as an affiliate.